P403n1x87/blighty/README.md

 This package makes it easy to create transparent windows that you can draw on with `cairo`.
-It takes all the boilerplate code away from you so that you can just focus on the artwork, pretty much as with conky.
+It takes all the boilerplate code away from you so that you can just focus on the artwork, pretty much as with Conky.

 ### X11 Canvases

-This is the closest to conky that you can get for the moment, and the recommended way of using blighty.
+This is the closest to Conky that you can get for the moment, and the recommended way of using Blighty.
 Use the following approach to create a window with the Xlib directly.

 ~~~ python